-Net cash inflow from operating activities amounted to USD 70.4 million in 2021 (31 December 2020: USD 0.5 million), the increase reflecting increased production due to acquisitions, higher oil prices and uptake in activities related to COVID-19 restrictions reducing.
+Net cash inflow from operating activities amounted to USD 112.6 million in 2022 (31 December 2021: USD 70.4 million), the increase reflecting a combination of increased production and higher oil prices.

-Net cash flow from investing activities was an outflow of USD 196.1 million comprising of cash outflows of USD 140.5 million related acquisitions from Tullow described in Note 12: Business Combinations and investment in oil and gas assets of USD 55.7 million.
-This compares to an outflow in 2020 of USD 13.8 million comprising of investment in oil and gas assets.
+Net cash flow from investing activities was an outflow of USD 67.7 million comprising of cash outflows of USD 3.5 million related licence extensions and investment in oil and gas assets of USD 64.3 million.
+This compares to an outflow in 2021 of USD 196.1 million comprising of cash outflows of USD 140.5 million related acquisitions from Tullow described in Note 13: Business Combinations and investment in oil and gas assets of USD 55.7 million.

-Net cash flow from financing activities was an inflow of USD 144.6 million in 2021 (2020: outflow of USD 1.5 million).
-The inflow was as a result of gross proceeds of USD 90 million Secured Loan facility with Trafigura and USD 78.2 million proceeds from issue of new shares (net of costs of USD 3 million) and USD 3.6 million inflow from release of bank guarantee.
-These are offset by debt and borrowing costs repayment and losses on commodity hedges of USD 26.2 million.
-Other outflows include RSU settlements of USD 0.7 million, lease liability payments of USD 0.3 million.
-Net cash outflow from financing activities during 2020 was a result of debt and borrowing cost repayments of USD 5.5 million, RSU settlements USD 0.3 million and lease liability payments of USD 0.2 million, offset by realised gains on commodity hedges of USD 4.5 million.
+Net cash flow from financing activities was an outflow of USD 36.8 million in 2022 (2021: inflow of USD 144.6 million).
+Net cash outflow was a result of loan repayments of USD 18.8 million, interest on these loans of USD 8.1 million and realised loss on commodity hedges of USD 8.5 million.
+The remaining USD 1.3 million outflow included RSU settlements and lease liability payments.
+Net cash inflow in 2021 was a result of gross proceeds of USD 90 million Secured Loan facility with Trafigura and USD 78.2 million proceeds from the issue of new shares (net of costs of USD 3 million) and USD 3.6 million inflow from release of bank guarantee, offset by debt and borrowing costs repayment and losses on commodity hedges of USD 26.2 million.
+Other outflows included RSU settlements of USD 0.7 million, lease liability payments of USD 0.3 million.

-Cash and cash equivalents were therefore USD 24.5 million compared to USD 5.7 million at 31 December 2020.
+Cash and cash equivalents were therefore USD 32.7 million compared to USD 24.5 million at 31 December 2021.